melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 ```

 So, for each of these issues, I needed to identify the problem, find out what
-project the problem was coming from, map what was needed to resolve, and then
+project the problem was coming from, map what was required to resolve, and then
 code the contribution.
 With that, I had to combine work from two fronts: DRM and IGT.
-In
+Also, with the
-addition, with the more intensive use of my development environment, I needed
+more intensive use of my development environment, I needed
 to develop some improvements in the tool that supports me in compiling,
-installing and exploring the kernel using a virtual machine.
+installing, and exploring the kernel using a virtual machine.
 As a consequence,
 I also sent some contributions to the Kworkflow project.

 ### Patches sent during GSoC 2020 to solve the above issues